Distributions, Section 19 Notices, and Tax Reinvestment

 Most mutual funds offer automatic reinvestment of distributions back into additional shares.

-• Reinvestment occurs at NAV (typically without a new sales charge under Rule 22d-2)
+• Reinvestment occurs at NAV (typically without a new sales charge, under the reinvestment exemption from uniform pricing)

 • Reinvested distributions are still taxable in the year received (unless inside a tax-deferred account)